dakilaserasinghe/oprollup/README.md

 Through this project, we aim to contribute to the advancement of scalable blockchain solutions by showcasing the benefits and challenges of Optimistic Rollups.
 We hope this work will facilitate widespread adoption and efficient user experiences in the blockchain ecosystem.

-For detailed information and instructions on setting up the Optimistic Rollup prototype, please refer to the documentation provided in [specification](/specs/).
+For detailed information of the Optimistic Rollup prototype, please refer to the documentation provided in [specification](/specs/).

 &nbsp;
 &nbsp;
 ## The Rollup System Architecture
+&nbsp;
+&nbsp;
 <div align="center">
     <img src="system_arch.jpg" alt="Image Alt Text" />
     <p><strong>Figure : System Architecture</strong></p>